 So statins were a way around poor diet, but the question remained: what to do about those who are statin intolerant?
 If dieting didn’t work, and statins can cause issues, there really was no good solution.

 I felt there had to be a better nutrition answer, one that met my patients where they were by providing them with an easier path to dramatically improving their overall health.
 Step One Foods is the culmination of that effort.

 Dr. Klodas: Step One Foods is the mission-based company I founded that aims to make it easy for people to dramatically improve their health through food.
 Our first product line is specifically designed to support heart health and healthy cholesterol levels.

-We produce seven food products each of which have scientifically optimized levels of four key nutrients that are the essential building blocks for heart health – phytosterols, omega 3 fatty acids, antioxidants, and whole food fiber.
+We produce eight food products each of which have scientifically optimized levels of four key nutrients that are the essential building blocks for heart health – phytosterols, omega 3 fatty acids, antioxidants, and whole food fiber.
 All of our foods are made entirely from real ingredients found in nature – like walnuts, almonds, flax meal, chia and real fruit.
 Things we know we should be eating in abundance, but don’t.

 The program is simple: eat two servings per day, replacing two meals or snacks that you normally eat.
 You can mix and match the products as you like because they are interchangeable in terms of key nutrients of interest.
 Try it for 30 days to start to see what the results are.
 We recommend that patients consult with their doctors to determine how to best assess whether this is an effective program for them.